sarthak-2406/git_assignment/README.md

 # git_assignment

 - Fork this repo
-- clone it into ur local
+- Clone it into ur local
-- make a new branch
+- Make a new branch
-- add a file with ur name and register_no
+- Add a file with ur name and register_no
-- commit
+- commit the file
-- push to github
+- push to your github
-- merge with ur main
 - send me a pull request